Some thoughts on University and College preparation, application, and admission for Canadian expatriate parents and

-The easiest way to apply is to focus on 2 or 3 universities or colleges that have a program of specific interest, or are in a province they want to be in.
-Then, make contact with their admissions staff, letting them know your situation and asking for information on the application process for their school.
+The easiest way is to focus on 2 or 3 universities or colleges that have a program of specific interest, or are in a province they want to be in.
+Then, make contact with these institutions' admissions staff, letting them know your situation and asking for information on the application process for their school.
 As university and college application and admission takes some time, starting this research process a full 12-18 months ahead of the desired start date of studies is advised.
 You are dealing with long lead times to research, prepare an application, submit it, have the university consider it, and then admit a student.
 Applying only 3-6 months ahead will likely lead to disappointment.
 Even within Canada the application process takes 6 months or more prior to the start of studies.

 Answer: If your children are Canadian citizens, they pay local, Canadian fees, regardless if they were educated and lived abroad prior to entry into a Canadian university.